 - Child Protection Policy

 - Staff Behaviour Policy

 - Acceptable Use Policy

 - Pupil Code of Conduct

 - Reporting and recording arrangements

 - Children missing in education (including the close monitoring of attendance, absence and exclusion

-- Details for the DSL and DDSLs.
+Details for the DSL and DDSLs.

 All staff, including the DSL, Head and Safeguarding Governor will receive training that is regularly updated.
-All staff with direct contact to children will read and understand Part One of Keeping Children Safe in Education (DfE 2022) including Annex B. All staff will also receive safeguarding and child protection updates via email, e-bulletins, website access and staff meetings throughout the year.
+All staff with direct contact to children will read and understand Part One of Keeping Children Safe in Education (DfE 2023) including Annex B. Where appropriate some staff may read Annex A (a condensed version of Part One).
+All staff will also receive safeguarding and child protection updates via email, e-bulletins, website access and staff meetings throughout the year.
 All Governors will receive appropriate training at induction.